 Let’s take the instance of a policy on passwords.
 The policy should clearly mention the limits of creating a password, use of alphanumeric characters, complexity, length and so on.
 The related procedure then identifies steps for the IT function to ensure this policy is practiced.

 What are the important points to consider while making your policies for information security?
-This is the question that we will answer in this blog post.
+This is the question that we will answer in this blog post (also consider checking this perfect guide for cyber security certification).

 Organizations tend to think that tools will help solve problems.
 It is partially true.
 There should be a functioning process that can enable the tool to solve the problem.
 In reality, without a properly defined process, any tool will not help solve a crisis.
 The tool might only add to the chaos of the crisis.